 APOBEC3H (Apolipoprotein B MRNA Editing Enzyme, Catalytic Polypeptide-Like 3H) is a Protein Coding gene.
 Diseases associated with APOBEC3H include hiv-1.
-GO annotations related to this gene include cytidine deaminase activity.
+GO annotations related to this gene include hydrolase activity and cytidine deaminase activity.
 An important paralog of this gene is AICDA.

 UniProtKB/Swiss-Prot for APOBEC3H Gene